michelebelmonte/KMeansClustering/README.md

 2. make some concept more explicit (cluster, distance function etc) (even though the code is now less compact)

+The main files of the project are:

+1. ClusteringTools.ml: this contains the logic to execute clustering on list of items.

+2. IterativeTools: this contains the logic to run an iterative computation.

+Using the signatures contained in ClusteringTools, one defines types for which we want to execute a cluseting, while IterativeTools defines how a centain computation can run iteratively: implementing the CluterIterable we can run clustering as an iterative process.

 In the next iterations, I would like:

-1. introduce a signature for the clustering module

-2. split the test.ml in diffent file, one for each module
+1. split the test.ml in diffent file, one for each module

-3. use functors to generate the clustering module, instead of passing functions as parameters for the initialize function

-4. improve comments
+2. improve comments

-5. improve building
+3. improve building